 A well-educated and skilled workforce brings new ideas and creativity to their jobs and their companies.
-Employers who provide continuing education opportunities are also better prepared to keep up with rapidly changing technologies.
+Continuing education opportunities also make you better prepared to keep up with rapidly changing technologies.

 2. Boost Your Morale and Confidence.

 Learning or training doesn't always have to relate to a career or job.
 Continuing education can deepen a personal area of interest or add a new skill.
-Managers who encourage that kind of growth can positively affect the attitudes of their workforce, retaining employees for longer.
-Employees, in turn, also develop confidence and a sense of accomplishment when they acquire new knowledge and skills.
+As a result, you develop confidence and a sense of accomplishment when you acquire new knowledge and competencies.

 Employees who are interested in improving their skills and continuing their education are often the perfect candidates for future leadership or management roles in their companies.
 Educational opportunities may give you the confidence and the abilities to seek leadership roles.

 Last but certainly not least, continuing education is a win-win.
-It can enhances both employees and employers.
 For employees, continuing education improves the chances for promotion and a higher salary.
-For employers, upgraded skills and improved morale have a direct effect on the productivity of employees, which, in turn, affects the success of their organizations.
+For employers, upgraded skills and improved morale have a direct effect on the happiness and productivity of employees, which, in turn, affects the success of their organizations.

 Types of Short (Non-Credit) Courses

 Currently, Global Campus offers three types of non-credit courses, which help students achieve different educational goals.
 These short courses, which may be credit or non-credit, include the following:

 These are short, intensive, preparatory online courses that help learners develop the knowledge and skills that are required to enter advanced study, such as an undergraduate program, graduate degree, or graduate certificate.
 Some times, students who are provisionally accepted into a program must take these courses in order to enroll.
 These courses are also resources for those who want to review certain areas, such as algebra, statistics, and grammar.